berternie9/scribespace/README.md

 - Placehold.co

 ## Next steps
+- Add vocabulary.
+- Search bar for all and library books.
+- Google Books API add.
 - Include an option to have a virtual book club.
-- Search public and library books